 Ready to travel and visit?

 Are you feeling ready to embrace the changing seasons and every good thing that comes with that change?
 We really hope so.
-Before packing, make sure your passport is still valid and don’t forget your European Health Insurance Card (EHIC)
+Before packing, make sure your passport is still valid and don’t forget your Global Health Insurance Card (GHIC) (Formerly known as European Health Insurance Card)

 To check out the benefits of the card, please check our guide here >

-If you wish to apply for a new EHIC or renew your existing card, please click here >
+If you wish to apply for a new GHIC or renew your existing card, please click here >